graziano-giuliani/CHyM-roff/grid/Readme.md

 The user can find a python script doing these steps.
 It needs the user to have installed [cdo](https://code.mpimet.mpg.de/projects/cdo) and [GDAL](https://gdal.org/en/stable).

-IT IS USER TASK TO EXAMINE THE python SCRIPTS AND VERIFY ALL THE PACKAGES IMPORTED ARE AVAILABLE ON HER SYSTEM.

 Once the two input global dataset files are copied or linked in this directory (*hyd_glo_dem_15s.tif* and